Charles I, Duke of Orléans: Marriage and children

 Charles married three times.
 His first marriage, in 1406 at Compiègne, was with his first cousin Isabella of Valois, daughter of Charles VI of France and widow of Richard II of England.
 She died three years later in childbirth aged 19.
 Their daughter Joan survived and married John II of Alençon in 1424 in Blois, but died childless.

 Secondly, Charles married Bonne of Armagnac, the daughter of Bernard VII, Count of Armagnac, in 1410.
-Bonne died before he returned from captivity.
-The couple had no mutual children.
+Bonne died 5 years before he returned from captivity.
+The couple had no mutual children because of his captivity.

 On his return to France in 1440, Charles married Marie of Cleves in Saint-Omer (daughter of Adolph I, Duke of Cleves) and niece of Philip the Good, who had arranged his release.
 They had three children: